 The ACT Workbook for Depression & Shame is written by psychologists Matthew W. McKay, Michael Jason Greenberg, and Patrick J. Fanning.
 It's based on acceptance and commitment therapy and focused on addressing the defectiveness schema in depression.
 The book begins and ends with a series of several self-assessment questionnaires to let you see how much… Continue reading Book Review: The ACT Workbook for Depression & Shame

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is compassion-focused therapy.
-Compassion-focused therapy (CFT) is a form of therapy developed by Paul Gilbert that draws on compassion to eliminate suffering, including shame and self-criticism.
-The theoretical basis spans a number of fields, and incorporates both Western… Continue reading What is… Compassion-Focused Therapy
+Compassion-focused therapy (CFT) was developed by Paul Gilbert and draws on compassion to eliminate suffering, including shame and self-criticism.
+The theoretical basis spans a number of fields, and incorporates both Western and Eastern philosophies.
+Part… Continue reading What is… Compassion-Focused Therapy

 It's #BullyingAwarenessWeek, so it's a good time to talk about a different kind of #metoo: workplace bullying.